gbrrestoration/canonical-reefs/README.md

 RME_GBRMPA_ID column contains this ID as "20-198" rather than "20198" as this matches the latest reef_id set provided by the ReefMod team.

+## Bioregions alignment
+The spatial of the GBRMPA Bioregions geopackage is not the same as the canonical geopackage and some reef polygons and slightly different.
+Reef polygons in GBRMPA bioregions geopackage were aligned with canonical reefs reef polygons if the bioregion polygon overlapped atleast 50% of the canonical reef polygon.
+The bioregion classification is:

+- `-1` : Did not have a corresponding bioregion reef polygon.
+- `>0`: GBRMPA Bioregion.